-- \\ Now you have verified that standby voltages are correct thats a good sign. \\ If other (non-standby voltages) show up don't worry about it, I often see the 12V rails measuring around 3V during standby. - Turn the PSU OFF (via the switch), unplug the power cable and wait 5-10 seconds. - Now plug the 12V ATX POWER cable into the 12V adapter and install the adapter.
-(DO NOT plug the cable after installing the board - it will flex too much and you risk damaging the adapter or even ripping the socket out of the motherboard).
-Removing should also be done by puling the board out first and then removing the cable.
+Now you have verified that standby voltages are correct thats a good sign. - If other (non-standby voltages) show up don't worry about it, I often see the 12V rails measuring around 3V during standby. - Turn the PSU OFF (via the switch) AND unplug the mains power cable. - Now plug the 12V ATX POWER cable into the 12V adapter and install the adapter.
+(DO NOT plug the cable after installing the board it will flex too much and you risk damaging it).
+Removing should also be done by puling the board out first and then removing the cable. - Plug the power cable and turn on the PSU, repeat steps 8 and 9.

-\\ In latched versions of the adapter you will need to use a flat screwdriver to press the latch to remove the adapters.

-- Plug the power cable and turn on the PSU, repeat steps 8 and 9.
 Note any differences.
 There shouldnt be any. - Now is the time to turn the Fuel ON.
-(DO NOT PLUG ANY OTHER CABLES (such as hard drives) YET), in L1 issue a command power up and immediately follow it with env, you should now see all the voltages and fan speeds show up. note their values and look for potential warnings

-\\ If any of the voltages is not showing up or too far from the expected value - power off the fuel, abort and contact me immediately, DO NOT PROCEED with further steps.

-\\ DO NOT leave the Fuel on in an opened state for too long, it was not designed to run without air duct and the case removed.
-(A few minutes is fine)

-- Issue env a few more times and observe the outputs, then issue power down the fuel will switch off. - If everything above went well, you can now plug the HDD and other cables, install the air duct, fix the hdd cage and close the fuel.
-Now youre ready to turn it on and observe the console.
+(DO NOT PLUG ANY OTHER CABLES YET), in L1 issue a command power up and immediately follow it with "env", you should now see all the voltages and fan speeds show up. note their values and look for potential warnings If any of the voltages is not showing up or too far from the expected value power off the fuel, abort and contact me immediately, DO NOT PROCEED with further steps. - DO NOT leave the Fuel on in an opened state for too long, it was not designed to run without air duct and the case removed.
+(A few minutes is fine) - Issue "env" a few more times and observe the outputs, then issue power down - the fuel will switch off. - If everything above went well, you can now plug the HDD and other cables, install the air duct, fix the hdd cage and close the fuel.
+Now you're ready to turn it on and observe the console.
 I recommend guiding the L1 serial cable outside somehow, perhaps through one of PCI openings or floppy cavity on the front.

-$\ast\ast$ Now you can contact me at kuba@lbl.pl or over nek ochan forum and let me know than it went well.

-\\ When everything works, don't forget to write on the main nekochan forum thread with your feedback - this is highly appreciated!
+Troubleshooting:

+- Remove all cables except power - Open serial terminal and ensure you see L1 console output (it should work as long as you have standby power standby LED should be lit) - HOLD the kickstart button (it's right by the ATX socket) and observe the L1 console output, note any error messages - while holding the button, type "env" in the L1 console and note the values this will give you an indication of all the voltages and fan speeds - $\ast\ast$ Now you can contact me at kuba@lbl.pl or over nekochan forum and let me know than it went well. - When everything works, don't forget to write on the main nekochan forum thread with your feedback this is highly appreciated!
 Enjoy, Kuba